gutschilla/elixir-airtable-client/README.md

   * [ ] delete
 - [ ] add filters/queries to list()
 - [ ] retrieve all results for a larger set - iterate over offsets, respecting the rate limit of 5/s

+## Out-of scope

 - act as caching proxies to overcome rate limiting
   * in-memory only first
 - change notofications
   * plain callbacks via {module, function, args} tuples

+These things will be done in a different project as this module with concentrate on the basic REST features themselves.

 [![buddy pipeline](https://app.buddy.works/zwoelf/elixir-airtable-client/pipelines/pipeline/199738/badge.svg?token=fb70ba265872a7640649f628ae57a3dae87c2cb21b49f078558379a232e50968 "buddy pipeline")](https://app.buddy.works/zwoelf/elixir-airtable-client/pipelines/pipeline/199738)